Generating visualizations in conversations

 • Don't show gridlines.

-Tick marks are small lines on the axes, which indicate the measurement scale or intervals.
+Tick marks are short lines on the axes, which indicate the measurement scale or intervals.
 By default, tick marks are shown in visualizations.

 Example inputs: